-Don’t the best things in life sometimes come about by happenstance (says he, grinning from the driving seat of an Aston Martin*)?
-Or maybe that ‘happenstance’ is a spotlight, shining the way to where one ought to be going.
-That’s what happened with me and Earlswood Press
+Don't some of the best things in life sometimes come about by happenstance (says he, grinning from the driving seat of an Aston Martin*)?
+Or maybe that 'happenstance' points the way to where one ought to be going.
+With me, that way was writing and publishing.

-London taxis are not my sole interest.
-During my teens, at school I was actively involved with the British Hot Rod Association, helping to run model drag races and road and customs shows.
-I gained an interest in Ferguson four-wheel drive in the late 1990s when I wrote Jeep, from Bantam to Wrangler, which prompted research into the topic, which would emerge as Traction for Sale.
-This in turn revived my interest in motor racing in all forms.
+London taxis are not my sole interest in the automotive world.
+During my mid-teens, at school I was actively involved with the British Hot Rod Association, helping to run model drag races and model hot rod and custom car shows.
+I gained an interest in Ferguson four-wheel drive in the late 1990s when I wrote Jeep, from Bantam to Wrangler, which prompted further research into the topic.
+This emerged as Traction for Sale.

-*The Aston is not mine (I wish – I run an MG ZS).
-The photo was taken at a track day at Goodwood in 2017
+*The Aston is not mine (I wish - I run a 2003 MG ZS).
+The photo was taken at a track day at Goodwood in 2017.

 William Beardmore, Field Marshall of Industry